marineverse/marineverse.github.io/_posts/2020-05-17-vr-sailors-marineverse-cup-community-romeo.markdown

 **Who and why should try MarineVerse Cup**

-*If you can’t get to the ocean, or have no access to a sail boat.
-Marineverse Cup is the perfect VR solution to improve you sailing knowledge and skill set.
+*If you can’t get to the ocean, or have no access to a sail boat,  MarineVerse Cup is the perfect VR solution to improve you sailing knowledge and skill set.
 I would recommend it to any one who loves to escape, even while we are in lock down.*

 ![MarineVerse Cup](https://d3mi3qsvgmg9zn.cloudfront.net/mvcup/hearo_logo.png)